jeremytammik/tbc/a/1577_forge_ids_install.md

 Who is supposed to install &ndash; and pay for &ndash; Revit?

-Revit is a very specialised and quite expense high-level BIM design tool.
+Revit is a very specialised, high-level and costly BIM design tool.

 I would expect a limited number of people to be directly involved in creative hard-core BIM work.

-Many add-ins do not contribute to the BIM design itself.
+Many add-ins can add immense value to the BIM and construction process with no need for such a tight integration with Revit.

 Many add specific data items or perform read-only analysis and reporting tasks.